Motor vehicles are an essential part of our day-to-day lives and are of high-value.

 What We Are Doing |

 Response - In January 2023, we launched a Regional Auto Theft Task Force comprised of dedicated investigators from across the organization.
-In its first four months in operation, the team recovered almost 400 stolen vehicles, arrested more than 50 individuals, and laid almost 240 related criminal charges.
-For the latest auto theft news and information, subscribe to receive media releases or follow us @HaltonPolice on Twitter, Facebook and/or Instagram.
+In its first four months in operation, the team recovered almost 400 stolen vehicles, arrested more than 50 individuals, and laid nearly 240 related criminal charges.
+The group, which is part of Regional Investigative Services, is now known as the Organized Crime Unit.
+For the latest auto theft news and information, subscribe to receive media releases or follow us @HaltonPolice on X (Twitter), Facebook, and/or Instagram.
 Education - Efforts are ongoing to educate members of the public on measures they can take to help prevent their vehicle(s) from being stolen.
-These include organizing town halls, as well as issuing targeted letters to owner of vehicles most at risk.
-Partnerships - In recognition of the complex, transborder nature of auto theft, and to ensure the best response to it, we have – and continues to – partner with police agencies throughout Ontario, the Canada Border Services Agency (CBSA) and RCMP, all levels of government, with manufacturers, as well as with insurance bureaus.
+These include dedicated social media campaigns, organizing town halls, and issuing targeted letters to owners of vehicles most at risk.
+Partnerships - In recognition of the complex, transborder nature of auto theft, and to ensure the best response to it, we have – and continue to – partner with police agencies throughout Ontario, the Canada Border Services Agency (CBSA) and RCMP, all levels of government, with manufacturers, as well as with insurance bureaus.
 Earlier this year, our Service joined law enforcement agencies and industry stakeholders at a national Auto Theft Summit aimed at strategically targeting auto thieves.
-We have also launched Project Oxygen.
-Project Oxygen, a partnership with automobile dealerships in Oakville and Milton, encourages residents to place third-party trackers (such as an Apple Air Tag, Tile, Galaxy Smart Tag or Atuvos) inside their vehicles to increase its chance of being recovered in the event it is stolen.
+We also launched Project Oxygen.
+Project Oxygen, a partnership with automobile dealerships in Oakville, Burlington, and Milton, encourages residents to place third-party trackers (such as an Apple Air Tag, Tile, Galaxy Smart Tag or Atuvos) inside their vehicles to increase their chance of being recovered in the event they are stolen.
 Read the Project Oxygen media release to learn more.
 Social Development - We have also included auto theft as part of our educational outreach to youth in Halton schools who may be vulnerable to recruitment by organized car thieves. |

 By The Numbers |